Push to change Puerto Rico status faces new challenges

 For some of the measure’s supporters, that’s a window of opportunity.

-Rep. Raúl Grijalva (Ariz.), the top Democrat on the panel, said “step number one” is to approach Westerman to ask for a hearing.
+Rep. Raúl Grijalva (D-Ariz.), the top Democrat on the panel, said “step number one” is to approach Westerman to ask for a hearing.

-“Ask for a hearing and and move from there, regardless of what their position might be on it or not, I think it merits a hearing.
-It did the last time, it’s significant, it’s important.”
+“Ask for a hearing and move from there, regardless of what their position might be on it or not, I think it merits a hearing.
+It did the last time; it’s significant, it’s important.”

 The legislation’s proponents hope that by filing it just over 100 days into the current Congress, it will have time to go through regular order, regardless of opposition from key lawmakers such as Westerman.